pycodehash/pycodehash/docs/sql_queries.md

 SELECT * FROM my_database.hello_world
 ```

-This behavior can be extended with user-provided AST transformers.
+This behavior can be extended with user-provided Abstract Syntax Tree (AST) transformers.

+The AST parsing from the excellent [SQLFluff] library is used in our implementation.

 This results in many dialects of SQL being [supported](https://docs.sqlfluff.com/en/stable/dialects.html) out of the box, e.g.: